 - Check how many blades are present in that fan.

-Check all the blades and parts are fitting correctly.
+- Check that all the blades and parts fit correctly.

 - Check whether the fan dimension is as per the specification document